AgoraIO/agora_doc_source/en-US/markdown/Video/start_call_ios.md

 ## Test your app

 Connect an iOS device to your computer, and click the Run button on your Xcode to [build and run your app](https://help.apple.com/xcode/mac/current/#/dev5a825a1ca) on the device.
 A moment later you will see the project installed on your device.
-Take the following steps to test the live streaming app:
+Take the following steps to test the video call app:

 1. Grant microphone and camera access to your app.
 2. When the app launches, you should be able to see yourself on the local view.